huard/sphinx-autodoc-pywps/README.rst

 Usage
 -----

-Simply use the ``autoclass`` directive with `pywps`_ Process subclasses in your documentation::
+Simply use the ``autoprocess`` directive with `pywps`_ Process subclasses in your documentation::

-    .. autoclass:: flyingpigeon.processes.IndicespercentileProcess
+    .. autoprocess:: flyingpigeon.processes.IndicespercentileProcess

 This will parse the ``Process`` instance for its identifier, title, abstract, version, inputs & outputs as well as metadata.
 Additional